MouseApps/RPi_LIRC/README.md

 How to connect to Pi via SSH:

-* Plug Pi into power source which will turn Pi on
+* Plug Pi into power source which will turn Pi on and wait roughly 30 seconds to 1 minute for the Pi to get to the Desktop so you can SSH into it.
-*
+* Grab your computer and open terminal or other SSH client and